-SOLAS mainly focuses on commercial navigation respectively merchant shipping.
-The fifth chapter (SOLAS V) however contains provisions for the safety of navigation for all seagoing vessels, and consequently also for seagoing Swiss registered pleasure craft.
+SOLAS mainly focuses on commercial navigation, respectively merchant shipping.
+The fifth chapter (SOLAS V) however contains provisions for the safety of navigation for all seagoing vessels, and consequently also for Swiss registered seagoing pleasure craft.

 Namely the following rules are to be followed: